The-BOFH/plugin.audio.rektnetwork/README.md

 3) Settings -> Addons -> Install From Zip File -> select zip file
 4) install done!

-Then, go to your Music Addons section, open Rekt network, and select the stream you want to tune into.
+Then, go to your Addons section, open Rekt, and select the stream you want to tune into.

 Enjoy!